-To create the most positive transition you’re your residency experience, we devote the first month of internship to orientation.
+To create the most positive transition to your residency experience, we devote the first month of internship to family medicine orientation.

 The purpose of this month is to: